bobleesj/scikit-package/doc/source/tutorials/level-4-tutorial.rst

          $ git commit -m "chore: <your commit message>"
          $ git push

 #.
-Click the :guilabel:`Files changed` in the PR to to review the new files added to the repository.
+Click :guilabel:`Files changed` in the PR to to review the new files added to the repository.

 #.
-Once reviewed, click on the ``Merge pull request`` button.
+Once reviewed, click :guilabel:`Merge pull request`.

 #.
 Delete the ``skpkg-system`` remote branch after merging.

 #.
 Visit your GitHub repository and confirm that the ``main`` branch is updated.

 #.
 Congratulations!
-You are done with Level 4!
+You are done!

-Now that you are done with this tutorial, we provide you how you can further develop your code using pull requests moving forrward in the following section.

 (Recommended) How to develop your code moving forward using pull requests
 -------------------------------------------------------------------------